Bengali Luchi

 I have an entirely separate blog post on this where I have discussed all the popular side dishes that are served with Luchis, including some of the popular combinations of the niramish ranna menu.
 You can read about these luchi side dish combos in one place.

-Luchi & other Indian Flatbreads.
+Luchi & other Indian flatbreads.
 Difference between Luchi & Poori

 There is a wide range of flatbreads in Indian cuisine as wheat is a staple in our diet.
-Among these, there are different types of deep-fried flatbreads, prominent ones being poori and bhaturey.
-Poori is mostly often made with whole wheat flour and can be flavored as well such as Masala Poori.
-Bhaturey, on the other hand, is made with maida and yogurt and has a slightly tangy flavor.
+Among these, there are different types of deep-fried flatbreads, such as pooris, kachoris, and parathas.

 More Indian flatbread recipes from my blog